-With Innolab as his foundation, James designed a process with three key engagement dimensions.
+For James, there were three key engagement dimensions.
 The first involved weekly learning with Spark by ExperiencePoint™, a series of interactive episodes that provide thought-provoking ways of applying the key concepts of human-centered design and change.
-Then, at alternating weeks, participants worked directly on the Innolab platform with ExperiencePoint’s support or underwent coaching sessions with James.
-When a concept was introduced through a Spark episode, such as the principles and techniques of generative brainstorming, it could be put to use immediately on the Innolab platform.
-So an energizing rhythm was established, in which work on the platform was supported by micro-learning that reinforced design thinking tools and by hands-on guidance.
+Then, at alternating weeks, participants joined a virtual sprint with ExperiencePoint’s support or underwent coaching sessions with James.
+That way, when a concept was introduced through a Spark episode, such as the principles and techniques of generative brainstorming, it could be put to use immediately.
+So an energizing rhythm was established, in which sprint work was supported by micro-learning that reinforced design thinking tools and by hands-on guidance.

 Over the course of the sprint, the team developed a common language, toolset and methodology.
 A multiplier effect came into being, in which the use of shared terminology precipitated better communication and collaboration across other projects.
-Since the platform allows external people to log in and comment on the work, participants benefited from ongoing feedback from a variety of stakeholders, including people who work in the call centers, technology vendors and internal providers.
-Meanwhile, participants gleaned the profound value of deep customer observation and rapid prototyping when solving user-centered problems.
+Participants gleaned the profound value of deep customer observation and rapid prototyping when solving user-centered problems.

 The confidence to solve their own problems